-The Authority has evaluated subsequent events through March 18, 2022, the date the financial statements were available to be issued.
-During the period from September 30, 2021 to March 18, 2022, the Authority did not have any material recognizable subsequent events, other than those described in Note 4.
+The Authority has evaluated subsequent events through NEED DATE, the date the financial statements were available to be issued.
+During the period from September 30, 2021 to NEED DATE, the Authority did not have any material recognizable subsequent events.

 Use of Estimates